Lakota, Dakota, Nakota - The Great Sioux Nation

 "Lakhota,” this group consists of seven tribes who were known as warriors

 and buffalo-hunters.
-Sometimes called the Tetons, meaning "prairie
+Sometimes called the Tetons (referring to their

 Ogalala ("they scatter